pojntfx/panrpc/README.md

 }
 ```

-To start turning the `BrewCoffee` method into an RPC, create an instance of the class and pass it to a [panrpc Registry](https://pkg.go.dev/github.com/pojntfx/panrpc/go/pkg/rpc#Registry) like so:
+To start turning the `BrewCoffee` method into an RPC, create an instance of the struct and pass it to a [panrpc Registry](https://pkg.go.dev/github.com/pojntfx/panrpc/go/pkg/rpc#Registry) like so:

 ```go
 // cmd/coffee-machine/main.go